Loading

 Happy Easter from West Sandy Creek Winery!

 In this blog, we’d like to showcase our ports.
-Long considered an after-dinner drink and a complement to desserts, the ports from WSCW pair beautifully with savory items that include sweet notes, like honey glazed ham.
+Long considered an after-dinner drink and a complement to desserts, the port wines from WSCW pair beautifully with savory items that include sweet notes, like honey glazed ham.

 Port has more body than regular wine, and it’s a very primal practice to serve it with roasted meats.
 Port is fortified with brandy, making it more potent in flavor and alcohol content.
 It can amp up a sauce as well.
 Just use it sparingly.